cdsiats/task-cli/README.md

 [] Delete tasks
 [x] List all tasks
 [x] List all done tasks
-[] List all tasks that are not done
-[] List all tasks that are in progress
+[x] List all tasks that are in progress

 # Project Constraints
 - Use a JSON file to store tasks in the same directory